desrosj/toggle-wpautop/readme.txt

 == Screenshots ==

 1. The disable wpautop checkbox on post edit screens.
+2. Settings->Writing page with plugin settings.

 == Changelog ==

+= 1.1 =
+* Adding the ability to choose which post types have the option to disable the wpautop filter on the Settings->Writing page.
+* When activating the plugin for the first time, all post types are set to have the ability to disable the wpautop filter.
+This can be changed on the Settings->Writing page.
+* Adding an uninstall hook to remove all traces of the plugin.

 = 1.0 =
 * Hello world!